 It’s always good to get off to a strong start from the power perspective at the beginning of a new season.
 Sometimes that means hitting home runs early and often.
-There have been 10 teams to homer in at least 12 straight games to start a season.
-The record is 20 straight by the 2019 Mariners, who smashed the previous record of 14 set by the 2002 Indians.

 The overall record -- at any point in the season -- is 31 straight games with a home run, by the 2019 Yankees.
 They surpassed the '02 Rangers' previous record of 27, going from May 26-June 30 before the Mets snapped the streak in a Subway Series tilt at Citi Field on July 2.